EvelynPloetz/Deep-LASI/docs/source/docu/manual.rst

    :align: center
    :name: example_cursor_trace

-   Activated cursors for (A-B) channel-specific selection in the green channel (A), in the red channel (B) and for (C) choosing the time window by start and stop value in which the FRET states and kinetics shall be evaluated.
+   Activated cursors for (A-B) channel-specific selection in the green channel (A), in the red channel (B), and for (C) choosing the time window by start and stop value in which the FRET states and kinetics shall be evaluated.

 :numref:`docu_selectors` provides an example of the three selector types available to evaluate a 2c ALEX trace and the outcome of such an analysis.
-Using the green selector (:numref:`docu_selectors`; A) the time window was marked in which, the green dye was active.
-The middle panel shows the time window, in which the red fluorophore was active (:numref:`docu_selectors`; B).
+Using the green selector (:numref:`docu_selectors`; A), the time window was marked in which the green dye was active.
+The middle panel shows the time window in which the red fluorophore was active (:numref:`docu_selectors`; B).
 The general selector marks the time window for FRET evaluation.
 This time window is not extra visualized (:numref:`docu_selectors`; C).
 The FRET efficiency trace gets the selection until the first bleaching step, and this region will be added to the FRET histogram in the end.

 ..  _correction_factors:
 Correction factors determination
 ~~~~~~~~~~~~~~~~~~~~
-In realworld single-molecule FRET experiments, the intensity of the acceptor is biased by various sources.
-It needs to be corrected for direct excitation :math:`\alpha_{XY;DL}` of the acceptor dye *Y* during donor excitation *X*, and spectral crosstalk :math:`\beta_{XY;DL}` from the donor molecule *X* into the acceptor channel *Y*.
-Further more, we need to correct for the differences in detection sensitivity :math:`\gamma_{XY;DL}` between the two fluorophores.
-We are aware that the nomenclature by *Deep-LASI* at this stage, is not in line yet with the nomenclature recently introduced by a multi-laboratory benchmark study published by `Hellekamp et al., Nat.
+In real-world single-molecule FRET experiments, the intensity of the acceptor is biased by various sources.
+It needs to be corrected for direct excitation :math:`\alpha_{XY;DL}` of the acceptor dye *Y* during donor excitation *X* and spectral crosstalk :math:`\beta_{XY;DL}` from the donor molecule *X* into the acceptor channel *Y*.
+Furthermore, we need to correct for the differences in detection sensitivity :math:`\gamma_{XY;DL}` between the two fluorophores.
+We are aware that the nomenclature by *Deep-LASI*, at this stage, is not in line yet with the nomenclature recently introduced by a multi-laboratory benchmark study published by `Hellekamp et al., Nat.
 Meth (2018) <https://www.nature.com/articles/s41592-018-0085-0>`_.
-It will be adopted on the various sub-GUIs of *Deep-LASI* and through-out the software during the next release rounds. *Deep-LASI* denotes the correction factors currently as
+It will be adopted on the various sub-GUIs of *Deep-LASI* and throughout the software during the next release rounds. *Deep-LASI* denotes the correction factors currently as

 .. list-table:: Correction factors employed by
    :widths: 35 50 250